Whats up with the Secure Boot certificates expiring in 2026?

 Policy

-Otherwise be aware that Microsoft is already working with OEM’s to also push out BIOS Updates, where the updated certificates are also present.
+Microsoft is already working with OEM’s to push out BIOS Updates, where the updated certificates are present.
 So if you are already keeping your BIOS Up-to-date in your org, chances are, you already received the updated certificates.
+You can find articles from Dell and HP about how they are adressing things from their end.
+They are already updating the certificates from their end via BIOS Updates on newer models.

 If your devices are in an air-gapped environment or with limited network connectivity, you will have to update these certificates manually.
 See this article for more information.